JeanRessouche/SouchProd.EntityFrameworkCore.Firebird/README.md

 Work in progress at an early stage**, **not** production ready, **not** beta ready.

-  - Last inserted id  propagation to the entity after an insert not yet supported.
+  - ~~Last inserted id  propagation to the entity after an insert not yet supported.~~

+  - GUID not yet supported.

   - BLOB & CLOB not yet supported.